 Find your way and feel like you belong – with our help.

 Coming to college is a big step.
-Indigenous Advisors are here to help you both before and after you become a Camosun student by providing educational and financial support.
-For an initial appointment with an Indigenous Advisor, you can connect by coming into an IECC office or by phone, email email@example.com.
+Indigenous Advisors are here to help you both before and after you become a Camosun student by providing educational financial and cultural support.
+Request an appointment through our Indigenous Advisor contact form.

-Our Indigenous Counsellor, Tanya Kirkland will provide a safe space where people feel comfortable exploring their mental, emotional, physical and spiritual aspects of themselves as they navigate the world.
+Our Indigenous Counsellor, Sarah Adams will provide a safe space where people feel comfortable exploring their mental, emotional, physical and spiritual aspects of themselves as they navigate the world.

-The Elders' Initiative program ensures that Indigenous students can benefit from the knowledge and guidance from important community members and provide support while they are away from their home communities, those identifying with their individuality and many others are just starting to explore their indigeneity.
+The Elders' Initiative program ensures that Indigenous students can benefit from the knowledge and guidance from important community members and provide support while they are away from their home communities, those identifying with their individuality and those that are just starting to explore their indigeneity.

 Elders' Initiative provides Indigenous students with access to more traditional mentoring and counselling, crucial to helping students be successful in their studies.